[Persian Cat Memo] I tried using the AWS free tier! Adding swap space

 By default, you can see that there is no SWAP space and only memory is used

-First, create a swap file to use as memory.
+First, we'll create a SWAP file to use as memory.

-I create a directory called "swapfile" under /var and create a file called "swap".
+I'll create a directory called "swapfile" under /var and create a file called "swap" in it.

 [root@test-aws-harukainoue var]# mkdir swapfile [root@test-aws-harukainoue var]# ls -altr drwxr-xr-x 2 root root 6 Feb 2 04:52 swapfile [root@test-aws-harukainoue var]# cd swapfile [root@test-aws-harukainoue swapfile]# pwd /var/swapfile [root@test-aws-harukainoue swapfile]# dd if=/dev/zero of=/var/swapfile/swap bs=1M count=1024 1024+0 records in 1024+0 records out 1073741824 bytes (1.1 GB) copied, 13.6114 s, 78.9 MB/s [root@test-aws-harukainoue swapfile]# ls -altr -rw-r--r-- 1 root root 1073741824 Feb 11 08:40 swap [root@test-aws-harukainoue swapfile]# chmod 600 swap [root@test-aws-harukainoue swapfile]# ls -altr -rw------- 1 root root 1073741824 Feb 11 08:40 swap

-To prevent accidentally editing the "swap" file, set the permissions to
+To prevent accidentally editing the "swap" file,600set the permissions to

 mkswap: /swap: insecure permissions 0644, 0600 suggested.